garrekstemo/FTIRFiles/README.md

 Instead the user must export raw data to a .csv or other text file format.
 SpectrumFiles.jl parses the file and stores metadata and xy data in a Julia type called `Spectrum`.

-This code will be made available upon publication in the interest of promoting open and reproducible science.
-SpectrumFiles is not written with the intention of it being used outside of the associated research projects.
-It might not work.

 ## Installation

 To install SpectrumFiles.jl, use the Julia package manager: